jeroenooms/opencpu-pages/_posts/2014-08-25-opencpu-release-1-4-4.md

 	/ocpu/tmp/x05af9fe89a/info
 	/ocpu/tmp/x05af9fe89a/files/ch01.pdf

 The `x05af9fe89a` is the temporary session ID, which will be different for every execution.
 From the output we can see that this script stored 7 objects in the session namespace.
-For example to retrieve the `z` object in `json` format:
+To retrieve the `z` object in `json` format, use:

     https://public.opencpu.org/ocpu/tmp/x05af9fe89a/R/z/json?pretty=FALSE